 - Expanded NEM: A solar and wind energy program for Agricultural and Demand Rate customers whose generator is of any size and for Residential and Small Commercial rate customers whose generator capacity is over 30 kilowatts

-- NEMVNMA: A solar energy program for customers living in low income multi-family affordable housing.
+- NEMVMASH: A solar energy program for customers living in low income multi-family affordable housing.

 - NEMBIO: For customers with generators fueled from an eligible biogas digester.